 And so now the obvious question: How can any truly rational individual still cling to the belief that Jesus God and God the Father are actually one and the same God?
 We clearly see one God blocking access to a second, yet both Gods continue to be emphatically proclaimed by Christians who believe in the so-called “Trinity,” “the One true God.”

-Remember: If the God Jesus and God the Father are both one and the same being, it would be utterly nonsensical for there to be another being sitting on a throne at the far end of that mysterious corridor opposite Jesus-God who is God the Father AND the God Jesus―who just told you that you cannot come to the God the Father except through him―who is fully God the Father too!
+Remember: If the God Jesus and God the Father are both one and the same being, it would be utterly nonsensical for there to be another being sitting on a throne at the far end of that mysterious corridor opposite Jesus-God who is simultaneously both God the Father AND the God Jesus―who just told you that you cannot come to the God the Father except through him―but who is fully God the Father too!
 And don’t forget that Jesus God is also God the Holy Spirit too, according to Trinitarian believers.